mcanouil/mickael.canouil.fr/content/post/2021-05-02-floating-toc-in-blogdown/index.md

 ---
-title: 'Add a Floating Table of Content in Blogdown Posts'
+title: 'Add a Floating Table of Contents in Blogdown'
 subtitle: ''
 summary: |
-    How to have a table of content (TOC) on either the left or the right side of a post?
+    How to have a table of contents (TOC) on either the left or the right side of a post?
     I have an answer!
 author: mickael-canouil
-date: '2021-05-02'
+date: '2021-05-06'
-lastmod: '2021-05-02'
+lastmod: '2021-05-06'
 slug: floating-toc-in-blogdown
 categories:
   - R